sammitpotade/adaptTo2020/Home.md

    Note - We have focused only on relevant modules

-6. Once the migration is complete, the following message should be displayed on your Terminal:
+6. Once the migration tool run is complete, the following message should be displayed on your Terminal:

    *Migration complete.
 A report file has been created at /Users/spotade/Desktop/migration-report.md.*